Distillation-guided Representation Learning for Unconstrained Gait Recognition: Method

 \subsection{Gait Detector}

-Previous gait recognition methods~\cite{chao2019gaitset,fan2020gaitpart,lin2021gait,liang2022gaitedge,chai2022lagrange} directly use silhouettes $\mS$ as the input, under the assumption that the video sequence captures \emph{the entire body} and \emph{constant movement}.
-While these assumptions are for curated datasets, such as CASIA-B~\cite{yu2006framework}, OU-MVLP~\cite{takemura2018multi}, and GREW~\cite{zhu2021gait}, they are often untrue for unconstrained videos and will lead to suboptimal learning if left untreated~\cite{gaitquality}.
-To this end, we propose a gait detector to assess if the video sequence contains gait movement with the complete body, similar to the role of face detection in face recognition, retaining only those frames that contain human movement for subsequent processing.
+Previous gait recognition methods~\cite{chao2019gaitset,fan2020gaitpart,lin2021gait,liang2022gaitedge,chai2022lagrange} directly use the silhouettes $\mS$ as the input, implicitly under the assumption that the video sequence captures \emph{the entire body} and \emph{continuous movement}.
+While these assumptions are likely to be effective for curated datasets, such as CASIA-B~\cite{yu2006framework}, they are often ineffective for unconstrained videos and will lead to suboptimal performance~\cite{gaitquality}.
+To this end, we propose a gait detector to assess if the video sequence contains gait movement with the complete body, analogous to the role played by face detection in face recognition, retaining only those frames that contain human movement for subsequent processing.